BxCppDev/bxdecay0/README.rst

 The ``bxdecay0-run`` program
 ============================

-``bxdecay0-run`` is  a standalone program which  generated decay event from a BxDecay0  driver and stores them in ASCII  formatted files.
-The files can  be easily parsed  by some external  program or read  by the ``bxdecay0::event_reader`` class.
+``bxdecay0-run`` is a standalone  program which generated decay events from a  BxDecay0 driver and  stores them in  ASCII files using  a very simple format.
+The files can be  thus easily parsed by  some external program or read by the provided ``bxdecay0::event_reader`` class.

 Usage: